-Description: <Type and number of the controller>: Rebuild complete on Physical Drive X '''
+Description: <Type and number of the controller>: Rebuild complete on disk X '''

-- If the server is restarted or shut down during the rebuild, the rebuild will resume from the stage where the process stopped the next time the system starts up. - For the approximate time to complete the rebuild, see "■ Time Required for Rebuild" (→pg.16) or "■ Calculating the Approximate Time Needed for a Background Task" (→pg.122).
+- If the system restarts or shuts down during rebuild, the rebuild is resumed from where it was stopped the next time. - For the approximate time to complete the rebuild, see "■ Estimated time for rebuild" (→pg.16) or "■ How to calculate estimated time for background task" (→pg.88).

-6.2 How to Replace a Hard Disk Drive [GAM]
+6.2 How to Replace Hard Disk [GAM]

-This section explains maintenance related issues, such as hard disk drive replacement in GAM.
+This section explains maintenance related issues, such as hard disk replacement in GAM.